8:00 AM → 8:00 PM. Twelve hours, right?

 03 Tuesday May 2016

-Posted Accommodations
+Posted in Accommodations

 We depart the Gare de Lyon with all the fanfare of a taxi departing a stoplight.
 A quiet and really fast taxi.
 But unlike any taxi I’ve ever known, and even though the Gare de Lyon is Paris’s central train station, we’re out of the city and watching grazing sheep on grassy knolls before we’ve even removed our coats.